damieh1/datathon_2025/evaluation_2025.md

 ## 3 Results

 The table below shows the **final team rankings** for Datathon 2025, calculated using our transparent scoring method.
-For a detailed explanation of the formulas and methodology, see [Scoring Methodology](https://damieh1.github.io/evaluation).
+For a detailed explanation of the formulas and methodology, see full [Scoring Methodology](https://damieh1.github.io/evaluation).

 | Team   |   Total_Score |   Cohesion_Multiplier |   Capacity_Multiplier |   Final_Score |
 |:-------|--------------:|----------------------:|----------------------:|--------------:|